etienne0x7C1/web-app-template/README.md

 # web-app-template

-Providing gitpod configuration for automatic deployment and files for create-react-template cusomization. web-app development using `cra-template-pwa-typescript` and `gitpod` for self-deployment
+Providing automatic deployment using gitpod and create-react-template cusomization.

 files in `copyme` are intended to be copied over a new create-react-app installation.

-all steps are allready automated in .gitpod.yml script

 ## usage

-Prefix this repo url with `gitpod.io/#`
+All steps are allready automated in .gitpod.yml script: prefix this repo url with `gitpod.io/#`